chemotaxis890/BIOS625HW3/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+New comment: basic example which shows you how to solve a common
+problem:

 ``` r
 library(BIOS625HW3)